8 great ways to protect your data

 Offsite cloud storage can help ensure your data remains intact, secure, and accessible in the event of a natural disaster, cyberattack, or catastrophic event.
 ENA’s storage platform is engineered to ensure data resiliency and availability to optimize the integrity of your digital assets and creates a space for easy, 24x7x365 access and transference of data for authorized stakeholders.
 ENA TrustVault offers infinite scalability that enables you to quickly and easily manage large quantities of data.

 The cloud can bring geographic diversity to your infrastructure.
 Leveraging a cloud platform to co-locate servers is a simple way to create a geographic diverse infrastructure and spin up servers when you need them.
 You can easily migrate essential databases and information to a secondary location, creating not only a backup but redundancy.
 You are protected if disaster strikes.

 Network segmentation (zones)

-Malware is a serious issue impacting many IT users and systems, while utilizing the cloud does not eliminate this risk, coupling the use of the cloud with anti-malware protection will certainly minimize the risk.
-Off-site storage and backup allows you to recover a clean version of your files from a previous point in time prior to a system malware attack.
+Malware is a serious issue impacting many IT users and systems nationwide.
+While utilizing the cloud does not eliminate this risk, coupling the use of the cloud with anti-malware protection minimizes the risk.
+Off-site storage and backup allow you to recover a clean version of your files from a previous point in time prior to a system malware attack.
 Additionally, disk snapshots in the cloud allow you to minimize risk with software updates allowing you to roll back to a recent data reference marked in time.